Coronavirus (COVID-19) and polycystic kidney disease

 In this article we provide the latest information on coronavirus (COVID-19) for people with polycystic kidney disease (PKD).

-- People with PKD but normal or only mildly reduced kidney function are probably at no higher risk of getting seriously unwell from COVID-19 than the general population.
+- There is nothing to suggest that people with PKD and normal or only mildly reduced kidney function are at higher risk of getting seriously unwell from COVID-19 than the general population.
 Normal or mildly reduced kidney function means you have an eGFR or 60 or higher (also called CKD stage 1 or 2).
-You must follow government advice on staying at home and away from others.
+You must follow government advice on staying at home and away from others (called 'staying alert and safe' or 'social distancing'.

-- People with chronic kidney disease (CKD) stage 3, 4, or 5 are at higher risk of getting seriously unwell if they get COVID-19.
+- People with chronic kidney disease (CKD) stage 3, 4, or 5 are at moderate risk of getting seriously unwell if they get COVID-19.
 People with these stages of CKD have moderate or severely decreased kidney function (eGFR 59 or below).
-You must be especially careful to follow government advice on staying at home and away from others.
+You must be especially careful to follow government advice on staying at home and away from others (called 'staying alert and safe' or 'social distancing').

-- People who have had a kidney or liver transplant are thought to be at extremely high risk of getting seriously unwell if they get COVID-19.
+- People who have had a kidney or liver transplant or are on dialysis are thought to be at extremely high risk of getting seriously unwell if they get COVID-19.
 You must take additional measures to stay away from others, known as shielding.

 What are the symptoms of COVID-19?